RN Job In Lodi, CA

 17. Analyze best practices and compare with current nursing and related services to improve quality of patient care and safety.

 1. Conducts hospital and department business in an ethical and lawful manner, and willing to report any knowledge of real or potential fraud or abuse according to the Lodi Health Compliance Code of Conduct.

 2. Will not use or disclose individually identifiable health information of patients over and above that which is minimally required to perform your assigned position responsibilities.

-3. Duties and responsibilities may be added, deleted or changed at any time at the discretions of the Director or designee, formally or informally, either verbally or in writing.
+Duties and responsibilities may be added, deleted, or changed at any time at the discretion of the Chief Nursing Officer or designee, formally or informally, either verbally or in writing.

 Lodi Health is a private, not-for-profit health system that strives to improve the quality of life in the community it serves - both in and beyond its walls.
 As a non-profit, unaffiliated health system, Lodi Health is able to reinvest in talent, technology and physicians to ensure patients receive quality and very personal care.